Vera-Firefly/Pojav-Beta-Zink/README.md

 - This repository was forked on [PojavLauncherTeam:PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)

-- This app will be aligned with the Pojav team's main branch update →[v3_openjdk](https://github.com/PojavLauncherTeam/PojavLauncher/tree/v3_openjdk)

 - This app adds more renderers and experimental settings

 - This is not the official version, it's just a modified,If you don't want to use it, please go to the [PojavLauncherTeam:PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)